Customs and Import Restrictions

 U.S. Customs Restrictions – What You Cannot Bring Back With You

-There are some items that you cannot bring back with you into the United States, or that you can bring back only under certain conditions.
+There are some items that you cannot bring into the United States, or that you can bring in only under certain conditions.
 For information on U.S. customs regulations and procedures, see the Customs and Border Protection booklet “Know Before You Go.”

-There are special rules for products made from endangered wildlife.
-Many wildlife and wildlife products are prohibited either by U.S. or foreign laws from import into the United States.
-You risk confiscation and a possible fine if you attempt to bring them into the United States when you return.
-Watch out for the following prohibited items:
+Many wildlife and wildlife products are prohibited from import into the United States.
+You risk confiscation and a possible fine if you attempt to bring them into the United States.
+For more information see:

 - All products made from sea turtles

-- All ivory, both Asian and African elephant, and rhinoceros
+- All ivory, both Asian and African elephant

 - Furs from spotted cats